PET imaging in Hematology

 PET scanners work by detecting the radiation given off by a substance injected into the arm called a radiotracer as it collects in different parts of the body.

-In most PET scans a radiotracer called fluorodeoxyglucose (FDG) is used, which is similar to naturally occurring glucose so the body treats it in a similar way.
+In most PET scans, a radiotracer called fluorodeoxyglucose (FDG) is used, which is similar to naturally occurring glucose, so the body treats it in a similar way.

 PET scanning has altered treatment approaches as well.
 For instance, bulky masses, despite being sterilized of lymphoma, are often characterized by some residual mass or scar.
 Using conventional means, it has been difficult to determine whether the residual mass after treatment did or did not contain active disease.
-As a result, these masses had been routinely irradiated even if a biopsy showed scar (because of possible sampling error).
+As a result, these masses had been routinely irradiated even if a biopsy showed a scar (because of possible sampling error).
 Although many still advocate irradiating bulky masses, the advent of the PET scan has engendered a rethinking of this approach when no disease activity is apparent.

 PET Scans in the Staging of Lymphoma: